-- How Much Is Your Dental Practice Worth?
+- What is Your Dental Practice Worth?

-How Much Is Your Dental Practice Worth?
+What is Your Dental Practice Worth?

 It's difficult to determine how much a dental practice is worth, especially after you've spent many years turning a fledgling practice into a stable business.
 Once you decide to sell, however, it's important to get an accurate estimate of the practice's market value.